About Hitchcock County

 Elections & Voter Records

-- Qualified voters may request absentee ballots from the Hitchcock County Clerk beginning approximately 120 days before an election, with requests due by 6:00 p.m.
+- Qualified voters may request absentee ballots from Hitchcock County Clerk beginning approximately 120 days before an election, with requests due by 6:00 p.m.

 - Hitchcock County maintains transparent election processes with public testing of voting equipment and canvassing of results as required by Nebraska election statutes.

-on the third Friday before any election (approximately 18 days before Election Day, previously 25 days but changed by legislative action).
 Nebraska offers online voter registration through the Nebraska Secretary of State's website at https://www.nebraska.gov/apps/sos/voter-registration/ for citizens with a valid Nebraska driver's license or state ID card.
 Paper registration forms are available at the County Clerk's office, public libraries, and various state agencies.
 Voters can verify their registration status and find their polling place through the Secretary of State's voter lookup tool at https://www.votercheck.necvr.ne.gov/.

 Hitchcock County typically operates polling places in Trenton, Culbertson, and Palisade, with exact locations confirmed closer to each election.
 Election records that are public under Nebraska law include registered voter lists (available for lawful purposes), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission, candidate filing information, and certified election results by precinct.
+In the November 2024 general election, Hitchcock County, like many rural Nebraska counties, typically sees turnout rates of approximately 70-75% for presidential elections, with lower turnout for midterm and primary elections.

-Senate races, Nebraska state constitutional offices including Governor, state legislative races, and county offices.
-Early voting and absentee voting are available in Nebraska. the second Friday before Election Day.
+Early voting and absentee voting are available in Nebraska.
+The second Friday before Election Day.
+Nebraska law (Neb.

-§ 32-947) allows early voting in person at the County Clerk's office beginning 30 days before Election Day.
+Rev. Stat. § 32-947) allows early voting in person at the County Clerk's office beginning 30 days before Election Day.

 Economy & Demographics